sictweb/bti425-2020/notes/week04.md

 * You must apply the learning - by writing software - to convince others.

 * What content and activity do you have to cover while preparing for a test?
 Everything, and more.
 If you think that simply reading/scanning the few hundred words on these weekly notes pages is enough, you're doomed.
 You must think, analyze, and evaluate all topic content.
+  * Follow the links, and look up other referred-to topics.

+  * Look up and learn related topics that interest you and spark your curiosity.

-Follow the links, and look up other referred-to topics.
-Go back to review/refresh topics covered in previous courses.
-Write code, study the code examples, and reproduce tutorial and code examples.
-Make some mistakes, find the solutions, and learn from the experience.
+  * Go back to review/refresh topics covered in previous courses.

+  * Write code, study the code examples, and reproduce tutorial and code examples.

+  * Make some mistakes, find the solutions, and learn from the experience.

 <br>

-**Topics:**
+**Topics this week:**

 React app structure and organization (simple style guide) and creating pages using components